-Since Halloween is especially busy time for makeup brands, we decided to run a competitive analysis on Instagram covering the two weeks leading up to the height of spooky season.
+Since Halloween is an especially busy time for makeup brands, we decided to run a competitive analysis on Instagram covering the two weeks leading up to the height of the spooky season.
 We picked 6 top beauty brands – NYX, Too Faced, Urban Decay, Benefit, Tarte and Ulta Beauty – as our competitive set.

 The table below from quintly shows all the key information we need to know about each brand’s social media performance to be able to compare them.
 We have sorted the list by follower count, in descending order.